The opening of the Vegas House of Blues, 1999.

 “I know nothing and I’m overjoyed…” is sung, repeated as an incantation, throughout “My Home is the Sea” as Sweeney’s guitar sends reverberations, ripples of riffs throughout the industrial landscape of cold, winter Pittsburgh night.
 Silence outside for once.
 The snow has a habit of doing that, shutting everything down, sending a big “shhhh” quiet enough and long enough that everyone gets the point.
 Those were the nights that I loved that city the most.
 When Sweeney’s guitar and Oldham’s voice created an urban meditation in a sea of concrete and rough edges, I could see the city as a habitable place, a home of sorts.
 An ocean.

 That record played me through Pittsburgh, loneliness, heartbreak, hangovers, delirious canoe rides down the Allegheny.
 It kept me from capsizing when the barges came to close, or when I just couldn’t paddle fast enough.
-Sweeny’s rumbling chants would protect my ears from wind as I pounded those bike pedals up and down riverine hills and across yellow bridges.
+Sweeney’s rumbling chants would protect my ears from wind as I pounded those bike pedals up and down riverine hills and across yellow bridges.

-The thing is, that record didn’t stop playing when I left Pittsburgh and headed up deep into the north Maine woods.
+The thing is, that record didn’t stop playing when I left Pittsburgh and went deep into the north Maine woods.
 I couldn’t bring my LPs with me, but I had it, at the time, on cd and then eventually on my Zune.
 For three years that record would put me home as I lived out of a backpack and traversed the country from Maine, up and down the Pacific Crest Trail in California, and then Colorado.
-One night I sat on the beach and listened to Oldham sing about running as elk bugled behind me and otters wrestled in the water.
+One night I sat on the beach of the Lost Coast and listened to Oldham sing about running as elk bugled behind me and otters wrestled in the water.
 There was a thick mist the next morning.
 I could hear the waves, but couldn't see where sand stopped and water began.

 I kept repeating those lines to myself, a mantra for me - “I know nothing and I’m overjoyed, I know nothing and I’m overjoyed”.
 Because I didn’t.
 I still don’t.
 I was living not knowing where I was going to sleep the next night.
 All I needed was a sleeping bag and a little stove to heat water with.
 A chaw of beef jerky and my lunch was done.
 I had so little, knew nothing, and was happy.